chamik/website/src/_drafts/2023-03-27-social-networks-the-gen-z-perspective.md

 ---
 layout: page
 title: Social networks - the Gen Z perspective
-description: Krátké úvahy a recenze knih
+description: Where did my attention span go?
-image: /assets/images/thumbnails/knih.png
+image: /assets/images/thumbnails/subwaysurfers.JPG
 tags: study
 featured: true
 ---

 ## Social networks - the Gen Z(ish) perspective

 I have been born into the embracing hands of social networks.
-I remember creating my first Facebook account even though I didn't have my parents permission (sorry mum).
-It was great though!
-I could just *message* my friends instead of emailing them (yes, I am *old enough* to have done that).
+I remember creating my first Facebook account even though I didn't have my parents permission.[^1] Being able to just *message* my friends instead of emailing them[^2] was a huge thing.
+Social media meant I could stay in touch with a friend I made on a summer camp.

-These days I feel they create more of a social barrier.
-We live in the most interconnected times, yet we feel the most lonely.
-Where did it all go wrong?
+These days, it feels like the app uses me, not the other way around.
+I pick up the phone voluntarily to look at ads.
+Why?
+Where did it go wrong?

 ### I'm sorry my hand just did that